Fiserv/banking-hub/docs/getting-started.md

 ### Access Token

 An access token is used to authenticate your API build and allows you to use the Fiserv APIs securely.
 Banking Hub API uses bearer access token, and API key and API secret are required to generate an access token.
 A generated access token is valid for approximately 15 minutes.
-To generate an access token, refer to the [Generating Access Token](?path=docs/getting-started.md&branch=main#generating-access-token) section.
+To generate an access token, refer to the "Generating Access Token" section under the [Before You Start](#tab-before_you_start) tab.

 ### Request Header